lbc-team/truffle-docs/source/reference/choosing-an-ethereum-client.md

 There are many Ethereum clients to choose from.
 We recommend different clients depending on whether you are developing or deploying.

-## When developing
+## 开发过程中

 ### Ganache

-We recommend [Ganache](/ganache), a personal blockchain for Ethereum development that runs on your desktop.
+We recommend [Ganache](https://truffleframework.com/ganache), a personal blockchain for Ethereum development that runs on your desktop.
 Part of the Truffle Suite, Ganache simplifies dapp development by placing your contracts and transactions front and center.
 Using Ganache you can quickly see how your application affects the blockchain, and introspect details like your accounts, balances, contract creations and gas costs.
 You can also fine tune Ganache's advanced mining controls to better suit your needs.
-Ganache is available for Windows, Mac and Linux, and you can [download it here](/ganache).
+Ganache is available for Windows, Mac and Linux, and you can [download it here](https://truffleframework.com/ganache).

 Ganache, when launched, runs on `http://127.0.0.1:7545`.
 It will display the first 10 accounts and the mnemonic used to create those accounts. ([Read more about account mnemonics](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).)
 The mnemonic will persist across restarts of Ganache, though it can be changed to be randomly generated.
-You can also [input your own](/docs/ganache/using).
+You can also [input your own](https://truffleframework.com/docs/ganache/using).

 <p class="alert alert-danger">
 **Warning**: Do not use this mnemonic on the main Ethereum network (mainnet).